malramsay64/phd-thesis/03_Dynamics/results.md

 which are not described by Brownian motion, and more notably regions of dynamic heterogeneities.

+![The diffusion constant as a function of temperature normalised by the melting point for a range of pressures.
+](../Projects/Dynamics/figures/thesis/diffusion_constant.pdf){width=80% #fig:diffusion_constant}

 ## Rotational Relaxations

 While it is typical to consider translational diffusion constants,